cube3power/atsd/rule-engine/web-notifications.md

 ![](images/slack-alert.png)

-## Window State
+## Window Status

-The notifications are triggered on window state events.
+The notifications are triggered on window status events.

 A [window](window) is an in-memory object created by the rule engine for each unique combination of metric, entity, and tags extracted from incoming commands.

-As the new data is received and old data is removed from the window, the rule engine re-evaluates the expression which can cause the state of the current window to change, triggering a notification.
+As the new data is received and old data is removed from the window, the rule engine re-evaluates the expression which can cause the status of the current window to change, triggering a notification.

-### Initial State
+### Initial Status

 New windows are created based on incoming data and no historical data is loaded from the database.

 The window for the given metric/entity/tags is created only when the first command for this series is received by the rule engine.

-The new windows are assigned initial state of `CANCEL` which is then updated based on results of the boolean expression (`true` or `false`).
+The new windows are assigned initial status of `CANCEL` which is then updated based on results of the boolean expression (`true` or `false`).

 ### Window Lifecycle